6 Common Sexually Transmitted Infections (STI's) and Herbal Remedies for Natural Treatment

 There are not many spaces where women feel safe enough to talk about their STIs.
 Not without feeling damaged, shame, less-than, blame, fear and limited by their STI.

-But truth is, sexually transmitted infections (STIs) are extremely common, although still shrouded in shame and stigma.
-Even more promising, most of them are treatable, curable and of course preventable - whether you choose to take the medical or natural route.
+But truth is, sexually transmitted infections (STIs) are common, especially amongst sexually promiscuous individuals (although still shrouded in shame and stigma).
+But what's more promising, is that they are treatable - whether you choose to take the medical or natural route.

 What is an STI?